/INCREMENTAL (Link Incrementally)

 By default, the linker runs in incremental mode.
 To override a default incremental link, specify /INCREMENTAL:NO.

-An incrementally linked program is functionally equivalent to a program that is non-incrementally linked.
-However, because it is prepared for subsequent incremental links, an incrementally linked executable, static library, or dynamic-link library file:
+An incrementally linked program is functionally equivalent to a program that is nonincrementally linked.
+However, because it is prepared for subsequent incremental links, an incrementally linked executable (.exe) file or dynamic-link library (DLL):

-Is larger than a non-incrementally linked program because of padding of code and data.
-Padding enables the linker to increase the size of functions and data without recreating the file.
+Is larger than a nonincrementally linked program because of padding of code and data.
+(Padding allows the linker to increase the size of functions and data without recreating the .exe file.)